infiniteopt/InfiniteOpt.jl/docs/src/guide/constraint.md

 2 ya(t, x)² + z[1] ≥ 3.0, ∀ t = 0, x[1] ∈ [-1, 1], x[2] ∈ [-1, 1]
 ```

-Now we have added constraints to our model and it is ready to be solved!
+Now we have added constraints to our model, and it is ready to be solved!

 ## Data Structure
 Here we detail the data structures used to store constraints in `InfiniteOpt`.